auth0/docs/articles/scopes/current/guides/customize-consent-prompt.md

 ---
 # How to Customize the Consent Prompt

 When a third-party application requests scopes, users see a consent prompt.
-By default, this prompt uses the scope **name** to generate text and groups all scopes for a resource, displaying the resource's actions in a single line.
+By default, this prompt uses the permission **name** to generate text and groups all permissions for a resource, displaying the resource's actions in a single line.

-For example, let's say you have an Auth0-registered API with the following defined scopes:
+For example, let's say you have an Auth0-registered API with the following defined permissions:

 * `read:messages`: Be able to read your email messages
 * `write:messages`: Write messages

 The consent prompt will display: **Messages: read and write your messages**.

-Instead, you can use your defined scope **description** to generate this text.
+Instead, you can use your defined permission **description** to generate this text.
 In this case, the consent dialog would display: **Be able to read your email messages**, **Write messages**.

 ::: warning
 This change is made at the tenant level, so it will affect consent prompts for all APIs on the tenant.
 :::

-## Use scope descriptions to generate consent prompt text
+## Use permission descriptions to generate consent prompt text

  Set your tenant's **use_scope_descriptions_for_consent** flag to `true` by making the following API call: